strcogo/strcogo/README.md

+- Oie 👋
-Oie!
-Eu me chamo Pedro, estudo no CEFET-MG estou cursando Informatica e estou atualmente no 2º ano
+- Eu me chamo Pedro, estudo no CEFET-MG
+- Estou cursando Informatica e estou atualmente no 2º ano

 <!--
 **strcogo/strcogo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.